Andriuker/DynamicTextFromAPI/README.md

         * If the `Content-Type` header is `application/json`, ensure the body is valid JSON.
 Invalid JSON will display "Body Err".
         * For other `Content-Type` values, the body will be treated as plain text.
         * Leave it empty for GET/DELETE or if no body is required.
-    * **Response Path (Dot Notation):** Specify the path to extract the desired data from the JSON response using dot notation for nested objects and square brackets for arrays (e.g., `data.value`, `results[0].name.first`, `ip`).
-You can also use more complex [JSONPath-Plus syntax](https://goessner.net/articles/JsonPath/).
+    * **Response Path (Dot Notation):** Specify the path to extract the desired data from the response.
+Use dot notation for JSON, XPath for XML.
         * If the value is an object or array, it will be displayed as a JSON string (e.g., `{"id":1,...}` or `[1,2,3]`).
-        * If left empty, the plugin will attempt to display the full response (which might result in `[Object]`, long text, or the direct value if it's not an object/array).
+        * If left empty, the plugin will attempt to display the full response.
     * **Update Interval (seconds):** The number of seconds between each automatic request execution. `0` disables automatic updates; the request will only run when the key is pressed.
 Minimum interval recommended is usually 5-10 seconds to avoid rate limiting.
     * **Enable Marquee for long text:** Check this box if you want texts exceeding approximately 10 characters to be displayed with a horizontal scrolling (marquee) animation.
     * **Show 'OK' on Press:** Check this box to see a quick visual confirmation (green checkmark `✓`) on the key every time you press it manually.